Influencers Tips & Strategies

 • Click-Through Rate (CTR): The percentage of people who clicked a link in the post.

-• Conversion Rate: The percentage of people who completed a desired action (like making a purchase or signing up for a newsletter) after clicking a link.
+• Conversion Rate: The percentage of people who completed a desired action (like making a purchase) after clicking a link.

 Knowing these metrics helps you prove the value of your campaigns and make smarter decisions for the next one.